Skip to main content

 [1]Save button buttonOpens a file dialog.

-Loads the selected security settings file and applies its contents.
+Loads the selected security setting file and applies its contents.

 File button buttonOpens a file dialog.

-Saves the current security settings to a file.
+Saves current security settings to a security setting file.

-ID Setting tabConfigure message authentication per CAN ID.
+ID Setting tabConfigures message authentication settings per CAN ID.

-[3]OK button buttonSaves the security settings and closes the dialog.
+[3]OK button buttonSaves security settings and closes the dialog.

-Cancel button buttonDiscards any changes and closes the dialog.
+CANCEL button buttonDiscards changes and closes the dialog.

 Ch Setting Tab (Common Settings)